d12frosted/elpa-mirror/melpa/sotlisp-readme.txt

 place where you would use a function, so hitting SPC after "(r" expands to "(require '", but hitting SPC after "(delete-region r" will NOT expand the `r', because that's obviously not a function.
-Furthermore, "#'r" will expand to "#'require" (note how it omits that extra quote, since it would be useless here).
+Furtheromre, "#'r" will expand to "#'require" (note how it ommits that extra quote, since it would be useless here).

 ; Commands